Kode-design/Disorderly-Conduct/README.md

 - **Hold the clerk at bay:** Hold `E` during the intimidation phase
 - **Scoop the register:** Hold `E` while inside the cash zone
 - **Lockpick prompts:** Follow the on-screen key sequence (Q, W, E, R, A, S, D)
+- **CCTV circuit trace:** Match the glowing arrow key path after slipping inside

 ## Tutorial Flow Highlights

-1. **Recon & sync** – Approach your accomplice and signal when you are ready to breach.
+1. **Recon & sync** – Approach your accomplice, pulse the timeline into the next beat, and steady your focus meter.
-2. **Lockpick sequence** – Complete the key prompt minigame to bypass the QuickFix Mart door quietly.
+2. **Lockpick sequence** – Clear the mag-lock via the QWER/ASD prompt before the cameras stir.
+3. **Loop CCTV** – Slide inside, jam the glowing panel with the arrow-key circuit minigame, and watch the timeline acknowledge the ghosted feeds.
-3. **Control the clerk** – Hold `E` to keep the fear meter high; slip-ups raise the heat and encourage the clerk to tap the alarm.
+4. **Control the clerk** – Hold `E` to keep the fear bar full; flagging focus or heat spikes trigger new intel and comms warnings.
-4. **Grab & go** – Scoop the cash while monitoring the intel log for silent alarm updates.
+5. **Grab & go** – Bag the cash while the intel feed broadcasts silent-alarm escalations.
-5. **Street dash** – Sprint toward the alley, jumping new barricade obstacles as the heat meter spikes.
+6. **Street dash** – Sprint toward the alley, hop road crew barricades, and listen as the ambient mix boils when heat hits the redline.
-6. **Capture** – Police box you in, the accomplice ditches you, and the capture overlay delivers the bleak wrap-up.
+7. **Capture** – Cruisers box you in, the accomplice bails, and the capture overlay wraps the run.

 ## Project Structure